Calculates back-transformed means with approximate standard errors and confidence intervals (V.M. Cave).

 The function that was used to transform the data prior to analysis is specified using the

 TRANSFORMATION option.
-The
+Note:

 You can also define your own transformation by setting